-The I/O Works for the reservoir are generally located to the south of Golden Gate Dam in Sites Reservoir.
-See Figure 2-24 (plan) and Figure 2-25 (profile), Inlet/Outlet Works Site, for a plan and profile view of the I/O Works.
+The I/O Works for the reservoir would generally be located south of Golden Gate Dam.
+Figures 2-24 and 2-25 show the plan and profile view, respectively, of the I/O Works.
 The I/O Works consists of a low-level intake, multi-level I/O tower, and two I/O tunnels.
 These structures are described in the subsections below, and Appendix 2C provides the engineering schematics for each structure.

 The I/O Works would be designed to meet maximum water supply commitments, as well as safely pass emergency releases per DSOD requirements.
-The I/O Works would allow a maximum release of 16,000 cfs; the parallel I/O tunnels are designed to each convey half of the emergency drawdown flows (anticipated to be approximately 8,000 cfs each).
+The I/O Works would allow a maximum release of 16,000 cfs; the parallel I/O tunnels are designed to each convey half of the emergency release flows (anticipated to be approximately 8,000 cfs each).
 The I/O Works would meet summer irrigation demands downstream with an estimated maximum release flow of 3,100 cfs.
-The I/O Works would also allow inflows pumped into the reservoir from the canals; the maximum inflows are anticipated to be 3,900 cfs.
+The I/O Works would also allow inflows pumped into the reservoir from the TC Canal and GCID Main Canal; the maximum inflows are anticipated to be 3,900 cfs.

-Construction of the I/O Works would disturb approximately 30 acres in the reservoir inundation area and a similarly sized area at the downstream tunnel portal.
-The construction disturbance would consist of the footprint of the two intakes; tunnel portals; materials, spoils, and equipment staging areas; and access roads.
-A portion of the footprint outside the reservoir inundation area would overlap with the disturbance area for the conveyance system.
-Major construction activities associated with the I/O Works would consist of dewatering the construction site with an onsite treatment facility, excavating the hillside for the downstream and upstream tunnel portals, tunneling and hauling tunnel muck to a disposal area, using spoils from the tunnels for Golden Gate Dam or disposing of them in the reservoir inundation area, excavating for the multi-level tower shaft, building the multi-level tower, constructing the access bridge to the multi-level tower, building the low-level intake, and completing finished grading and site clean-up.
+Construction of the I/O Works would disturb approximately 30 acres in the inundation area and a similarly sized area at the downstream tunnel portal.
+The construction disturbance footprint would encompass the two intakes; tunnel portals; materials, spoils, and equipment staging areas; and access roads.
+A portion of the footprint outside the inundation area would overlap with the disturbance area for the conveyance system.
+Major construction activities associated with the I/O Works would consist of dewatering the construction site with an onsite treatment facility, excavating the hillside for the downstream and upstream tunnel portals, tunneling and hauling tunnel muck to a disposal area, using spoils from the tunnels for Golden Gate Dam or disposing of them in the inundation area, excavating for the multi-level tower shaft, building the multi-level tower, constructing the I/O Works access bridge to the multi-level tower, building the low-level intake, and completing grading and site cleanup.

-The construction of the tunnels that connect the Sites Reservoir to the Funks and TRR pipelines would require excavating the tunnel, installing the tunnel support systems, and controlling groundwater.
-The I/O tunnels would be constructed using a combination of drill and blast and road header excavation, depending on the strength of the rock, and pre-excavation measures would be used to stabilize the ground and reduce groundwater inflow.
-As construction proceeded, support systems would be installed and then the reinforced cast-in-place concrete tunnels and steel carrier pipe would be installed.
+The construction of the tunnels that would connect the Sites Reservoir to the Funks and TRR pipelines would require excavating the tunnels, installing the tunnel support systems, and controlling groundwater.
+The I/O tunnels would be constructed using a combination of drill-and-blast and road header excavation, depending on the strength of the rock, and pre-excavation measures would be used to stabilize the ground and reduce groundwater inflow.
+As construction proceeded, support systems would be installed, followed by the placement of the reinforced cast-in-place concrete tunnels and steel carrier pipe.